flanksource/docs/mission-control/docs/guide/views/table/config-item.md

   icon: config
 ---

-The `config_item` column type displays clickable links to configuration item detail pages.
+The `config_item` column type displays clickable links to configuration item detail pages with a proper icon.

+This column requires an `id` field in row.

 ## Example